liewyyjovin/liewyyjovin.github.io/_posts/2017-08-04-What-I-Want-To-Learn-From-CS3216.md

 I expect that I can find really talented and smart people in the course, people who inspire me to strive harder everyday, people who are proactive and takes the initiative to speak up and share their ideas.

 I expect that the curriculum will be very intensive.
 So much so that it consumes my whole semester.
 In anticipation, I have tried my best to take complementary modules.
 FIN2004, MNO2009, GEQ1000 and MKT2414.
-Hopefully MNO2009 and MKT2414 gives me as much inspiration as i need for CS3216.
+Hopefully MNO2009 (Entrepreneurship) and MKT2414 (Facebook Marketing Challenge) gives me as much inspiration as i need for CS3216.
 Additionally, this combination is to make sure that I have a very lean schedule, with as little examinable modules as possible.
+Apparently GEQ1000 & MKT2414 are CS/CU modules, which frees up even more time for 3216.

 I expect to learn every aspect about web development.
 Not just the business aspect.
 Not just the development or design aspect.
 But every aspect.
 This is a tall order, but I hope to push myself and distill every single drop of knowledge that is made available to me.
 Learning is more than creating knowledge, but putting it into action.
 With CS3216, we would be able to put our projects into action meaningfully.

-I look forward to the learning and hardship from CS3216.
+I look forward to the learning and hardship from CS3216. <i class="em em-smile"></i>